jg-digital-media/jgdm_snooker_scorer/readme.md

 + I had thought of trying to force this change after the last red and colour combination but I couldn't generate a solution without causing too many other bugs and issues in the script.

 + Finally for this part, I've modified the "apply" button to only show when the player is shooting for a red ball.
 It's a not needed when shooting for a colour and otherwise becomes a distraction.

++ `v1.0.6` - Working on the "miss" button and implementing the beginnings of turn based play between the 2 players.